 Latex and rubber bands can be found in Walmart, Target, Amazon, and other retailers.
 Fabric bands are mostly found in online stores, like UPPPER!

-We hope this information was helpful and guides you to find the most comfortable, and best resistance band for you!
-Who knows, maybe it's our Watermelon Band or Ice Cream Band? 😉
+We hope this information was helpful and guides you to find the most comfortable, and the best resistance band for you!
+Who knows, maybe it's our Bandana Band or Watermelon Band? 😉